MechWipf/Mimic/README.md

 _Compile Rust_

 `cd` into the git repository and run `cargo run`.
 This will download and compile all the dependencies, compile Mimic itself, and (assuming everything was successful) run the emulator.

+_Create App Bundles_

+An app bundle on OSX is a .app executable file.
+The basically combine all the project resources into one easy to run package.
+You can create a `Mimic.app` bundle by running `make osxbundle`.
+This relies on the previous compilation steps in order to work, so make sure everything is installed and you can compile Mimic without this command first.

 ### License